blackboxnlp/2019/index.md

 ### Yoav Goldberg
 <img src="https://www.cs.bgu.ac.il/~yoavg/uni/me.jpg" width="100px">

+**Trying to Understand Recurrent Neural Networks for Language Processing**

+Recurrent neural networks (RNNs), and in particular LSTM networks, emerge as very capable learners for sequential data.
+Thus, my group started using them everywhere, achieving strong results on many language understanding and modeling tasks.
+However, little is known about how RNNs represent sequences, what they actually encode, and what they are capable representing.
+In this talk, I will describe some attempts at trying to shed light on the inner-working of RNNs.
+Particularly, I plan to describe at least two of the following: a method for comparing what is captured in vector representations of sentences based on different encoders (Adi et al, ICLR 2017, and more generally the notion of diagnostic classification), a framework for extracting a finite-state automata from trained RNNs (Weiss et al, ICML 2018), and a formal difference between the representation capacity of different RNN variants (Weiss et al, ACL 2018).

 Bio: [Yoav Goldberg](http://u.cs.biu.ac.il/~yogo/) is a Senior Lecturer at Bar Ilan University's Computer Science Department.
 Before that, he was  a Research Scientist at Google Research New York.
 He works on problems related to Natural Language Processing and Machine Learning.
 In particular he is interested in syntactic parsing, structured-prediction models, learning for greedy decoding algorithms, multilingual language understanding, and cross domain learning.
 Lately, he is also interested in neural network based methods for NLP.
 He recently published a book on the subject.